CopperEgg/apidocs/revealcloud/samples.md

 ---
 layout: default
-title: RevealCloud - Samples
+title: Systems - Samples
 ---

 Overview
 --------
 The API call for obtaining samples has a fair amount of detail, unlike many of the other CopperEgg API calls.
 The calling parameters and abbreviations that appear in the data structures are documented at the outset.
 The ideal way to get started is to scan the early sections, and then dig into the examples.
 Refer back to the parameters, keys and abbreviations when necessary, once you have gotten a feel for using the API.

 ###Required Parameters:

 * uuids
     You must specify at least one system uuid.
 Up to 20 uuids can be specified in each request.
 Multiple uuids can be formatted as either a comma separated string, or an array represented by multiple HTTP parameters named “uuids\[ \]”

 ###Optional Parameters:

 * starttime
     An integer unix timestamp (seconds since epoch) representing the beginning of your query timeframe.
 (NOTE: if neither starttime or endtime are provided, the last 5 minutes of samples are returned)

 * endtime
     An integer unix timestamp (seconds since epoch) representing the end of your query timeframe.
 (NOTE: if neither starttime or endtime are provided, the last 5 minutes of samples are returned)

 * keys
     A list of keys you want to include (see "key reference").
 This can either be a comma separated string, or an array represented by multiple HTTP parameters named "keys\[ \]".
 Default: "l_u,l_r,l_b,l_l,m,s,c,i,d".

 * sample_size
     Override the default sample size that is determined by the starttime/endtime range.
 This will only work if you specify a sample_size larger than what is automatically calculated for the time range.
 If you specify a smaller sample_size, the default sample_size will be used.
 Valid sample size values are: 5, 15, 60, 300, 900, 3600, 21600, 86400.

-###RevealCloud Keys
+###Systems Sample Keys
 {% highlight sh %}
 key name           valid combinations uptime                   l_u